tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #40.
->Write a Python program to find the median of three values.
+>Write a function to find the median of three values.

 **Expected Output :**
 ```